EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"Minimum in x-direction of the window to be read\"
+"Minimum in x-direction of the window to be read"

 LOWER BOUND